 - A casual environment with flexible hours or working from home

 - Other cool employee-driven programs

 As a small business or startup, you will want to consider how to articulate total compensation in your offers to potential new hires.
-However, please note that the salary comparison tools do NOT include total compensation; they are calculating salary alone in their data.
+However, please note that the salary comparison tools do NOT include total compensation — which may include benefits, paid time off and bonuses; they are calculating salary alone in their data.

 Let’s now analyze what you found for your small business.

 5 Signs Your Small Business Needs to Reevaluate Compensation

 Before you dive in and do the research, you might be wondering if you need to worry about compensation analysis in the first place.
 Here are 5 signs— 3 signs that you are paying too little and 2 signs that you are paying too much— that should give you motivation to do a salary comparison analysis for your team members.

 3 Signs Your Business is Paying Employees Too Little

 In general, my experience as an HR consultant has told me that most small business owners know when they are paying too little.
 Sometimes, it’s a budget issue.
 Sometimes, it’s a fear about sustaining the salary.
 Sometimes, it’s both.
 However, if you are not sure and are wondering if you are paying too little, you might want to think about: